 'My music is about fantastical nonsense; pirates, dreamworlds and mystical islands.
 But more than that it's about the methods we use to escape in a society that's becoming ever more disconnected from reality'

 When I first started writing music I was definitely trying far too hard.
 I'd always ask myself internal questions before penning anything.
-'How many of my Facebook friends will loveheart-react this tune?', 'Can these lyrics lead to world peace ?', 'have I stuck enough hammer-ons and harmonic twiddles in this chord progression to show the internet that I'm getting half-decent at guitar?'.
+'Will social media like my songs?', 'can these lyrics lead to world peace ?', 'have I stuck enough hammer-ons and harmonic twiddles in this chord progression to show the internet that I'm getting half-decent at guitar?'.
 Every songsmith (and probably creative in general) goes through a similar process, especially in a world so rife with competition yet demanding of originality.

 It took me maybe 100 half-written melodies and years of coming up with excuses not to play at open-mics for it to finally click.
 I had been writing songs that I felt were ok for other people to consume rather than songs that I wanted to write.
-For better or worse, Wind and Stone is a reaction to this realisation.
+For better or worse, Wind and Stone is an attempt at a reaction to this realisation.
 It's about fantastical nonsense; pirates, dreamworlds and mysterious islands.
-But more than that it's about the methods we use to escape in a society that's becoming evermore disconnected from reality.
-I wanted every track to feel like it exists in a living and breathing world, and In many ways I wanted to write a love song to adventure, which I think is an incredibly complex but impossibly beautiful emotion.
-In order to achieve this all I gathered a troupe of absurdly talented friends and headed out to Grans House studio to enlist the awesome production wizardry of Angus Lyon.
-I reckon we got pretty close.
+But nested within this, I think it's ultimately about the methods we use to escape in a society that's becoming evermore disconnected from reality.
+I wanted every track to feel like it exists in a living and breathing world, and In many ways I wanted to write a love song to adventure - which I think is an incredibly complex but beautiful emotion.
+In order to achieve this all, I gathered a troupe of absurdly talented friends and headed out to Grans House studio to enlist the production wizardry of Angus Lyon.